The influences on the working lives of PCS members now extend far beyond the borders of the UK and Ireland.

 PCS is proud to campaign for human rights and against inequality and injustice.

-Earlier this year, the union’s Annual Delegate Conference voted to affiliate to the trade union Freedom for Ocalan campaign.
+PCS is affiliated to the trade union Freedom for Ocalan campaign.
 The campaign is supported by 14 major UK trade unions, and is demanding the release of all Kurdish political prisoners, end to the campaign of intimidation and violence against trade unionists and the opposition of any invasion of the free Kurdish cantons of Rojava.